 As a runner in Vermont winters can be a bit of a conundrum.
-On one hand it can be amazing as all of the sidewalks and bike paths turn into “trails”, and the many technical mountain routes actually smooth out and become runnable once everything is coated in snow.
-On the other hand the weather goes through this constant roller coaster of temperatures and precipitation types and ice is something we are more than familiar with.
-This means that if you want to continue to enjoy running you either need to get familiar with the treadmill, or figure out a way to keep yourself rubber side down.
+On one hand it can be amazing as all of the sidewalks and bike paths turn into “trails”, and the many technical mountain routes actually smooth out and become runnable once all the boulders and ankle breaking rocks are covered in snow.
+On the other hand, the weather goes through this constant roller coaster of temperatures meaning ice is something we are more than familiar with.
+This also means that if you want to continue to enjoy running you either need to get familiar with the treadmill, or figure out a way to keep yourself rubber side down when running outside.

 The Shoes You Already Have